New EU anti-fraud prosecutor starts hunt

 The office becomes operational just as the rollout of the €800bn Covid-19 recovery fund and the new seven-year budget begins.

-"Our target economic and financial criminality.
+"Our target [is] economic and financial criminality.
 Make no mistake, this is the most common threat to any democratic society," Kövesi said.

 "It is clear with the new package there will be a lot of money, more flexibility, this means a higher risk to have more crimes for EPPO," she added.